-So you have your dream Audi but are now having to fork out on repair costs due to an unexpected breakdown.
-This doesn’t need to be the case and Warranty Direct can help minimise those costs for you with one of our extended warranties.
-We know the costs that come with owning a car generally, even without unexpected repair costs, and that’s why we aim to provide comprehensive and competitively priced warranty cover you can rely on.
+So you have your dream Audi but are now having to pay out on expensive repair costs due to an unexpected breakdown.
+Warranty Direct can help minimise those costs for you with one of our extended warranties.

 At Warranty Direct, we aim to provide you a level of flexibility that may not be available with your standard Audi manufacturer warranty.